cyrildiagne/fstq/README.md

 ## 2. Add items to a processing queue

-Items can be added to a processing queue using the [javascript client lib](sdk/client-js)
+Items can be added to a processing queue using the [javascript client lib](sdk/client-js).

-[example/client/src/index.js]() contains the client code adding items to the queue
+The example [example/client/src/index.js]() show how to add items to the queue:

 ```js
 async function process() {